 The Types of Non-Mesh Hernia Repairs

 The Desarda hernia repair uses the external oblique aponeurosis as a patch to reinforce and repair the inguinal floor.
-(Note: this is similar to a mesh hernia repairs, but your own tissue is used instead of plastic.)
+(Note: this is similar to mesh hernia repairs, but your tissue is used instead of plastic.)
 The remaining sections of the external oblique aponeurosis are closed over the spermatic cord and to finish up the repair.
 The results are excellent.
 The recurrence rates are low.
 There is minimal tension on the repair.

 Learn more about Dr. Brown’s approach to hernia repair without mesh.
 Contact Dr. Brown today.